Skip to content

-Artist's Quick Start Guide to Pinterest
+Quick Start Guide to Pinterest for Artists

 As an introverted artist, I love using Pinterest because it allows me to share my work with a larger audience without having to be "on" all the time in the same way that Instagram or TikTok require.
 I'm not vying for people's attention, and that’s because Pinterest is first and foremost a search engine, not a social media platform.